 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 But know what’s not better?
 A 10 hour day on your feet when you’re 8.5 months pregnant.
-That is not better than ANYTHING.
+That is not better than ANYTHING and is the last thing you want when you are already that far along.
 (And the meals got used up so fast, a few extra months in the freezer will NOT hurt them.)

-Take this one step farther and make a MEAL PLAN for the first month or two postpartum.
-If it’s all written out – exactly what to thaw or what needs to be added to the crock pot that night – someone else can be in charge of this.
+Or take this one step farther and make a MEAL PLAN for the first month or two postpartum.
+If it’s all written out – exactly what to thaw or what needs to be added to the crockpot that night – someone else can be in charge of this.

-I actually suggest making meal planning a way of life – use a meal planning program like Eat at Home Cooks to make this easy – for less than $15/month you get access to FOUR separate meal plans (Traditional, Slow Cooker, No Flour, No Sugar and Wholesome Traditional).
+I actually suggest making meal planning a way of life – not just something on your third trimester checklist – and use a meal planning program like Eat at Home Cooks to make this easy.
+For less than $15/month you get access to FOUR separate meal plans (Traditional, Slow Cooker, No Flour, No Sugar and Wholesome Traditional).
 Print the plans, color-coded grocery lists, and recipes you want for that month, and literally never worry about “what’s for dinner” again!

 Your husband, older kids, or even a friend who stops by and asks what they can do for you will be 100% capable of getting dinner taken care of if you have it all written down for them.

 The ones that are going to drive you nuts for 6 months if they don’t get done.